Challenge Goals

 Online Challenges

-The online challenge allows students to construct and test wind turbines and/or solar devices, and share the results with the KidWind community.
+The online challenge allows students to construct and test wind turbines and/or solar homes, and share the results with the KidWind community.
 Anyone, anywhere, can participate online.

 In-Person Challenges